Your brakes are the most critical safety feature of your car – you must pay attention to their condition

 Servicing disc brakes

-The disc brake pads will gradually wear and become too thin – reducing their ability to slow the car down – this is why the brake pads must be replaced when required.
+The disc brake pads will gradually wear and become too thin – reducing their ability to slow the car down.

-Brake pads will last some drivers as much as 70,000 miles while other drivers will only get 25,000 miles wear – it depends on the type of car and your style of driving.
+Brake pads will last some drivers as much as 70,000 miles while other drivers will only get 25,000 miles driving – it depends on the type of car and your style of driving.

-If the disc need replacing this will cost a lot more than just putting on new pads – Have regular servicing and make sure the pads are changed when required – this will avoid unnecessary additional costs.
+If the disc needs replacing this will cost a lot more than just putting on new pads – Have regular servicing and change the pads when required – this will avoid unnecessary additional costs.